-The attorneys at Jackson O’Keefe, in Hartford, represent men and women throughout Connecticut who have been injured because of someone else’s negligence.
-Contact the firm for a confidential consultation to discuss your personal injury claim.
+The attorneys at Jackson O’Keefe represent men and women throughout Connecticut who have been injured because of someone else’s negligence.

 Premises liability law involves the legal responsibilities of property owners and occupiers to prevent injuries to persons on their property.
 One of the most common causes of such injuries is a trip or slip and fall, such as on an icy sidewalk, a loose or uneven stair tread, or a piece of debris or spilled liquid on the floor.
-Property owner liability varies depending on the rules and principles adopted in the jurisdiction where the injury occurred.
-An experienced personal injury lawyer at Jackson O’Keefe in Hartford, Connecticut, can evaluate the strength of your premises liability claim and help you recover damages for lost wages, medical bills, and pain and suffering.
+An experienced personal injury lawyer at Jackson O’Keefe in Connecticut can evaluate your claim and help you recover damages for lost wages, medical bills, and pain and suffering.

 Premises Liability: General Principles

-- Trespasser.
-A trespasser enters the property without any right whatsoever to do so.
-In the case of adult trespassers, the owner generally has no duty of care and need not take reasonable care of his property or warn of hidden dangers.
+- A trespasser enters the property without any right whatsoever to do so.
 Even if a person was trespassing at the time of his or her injury, he or she may still be able to recover, however, if he or she can show that the owner knew it was likely that trespassers would enter the property.

 Children are owed a higher duty of care, regardless of whether they are considered trespassers.
 A landowner’s duty to warn is also heightened with respect to children.

-In states where consideration is given to the condition of the property and the activities of the owner and visitor, a uniform standard of care is applied to both invitees and licensees.
+In states where consideration is given to the condition of the property and the activities of the owner and visitor, a uniform is applied to both invitees and licensees.
 This uniform standard requires the exercise of reasonable care for the safety of visitors other than trespassers.
-To satisfy the reasonableness standard owed to invitees and licensees, an owner has a continuing duty to inspect the property to identify dangerous conditions and either repair them or post warnings as appropriate.

 Proving Owners’ Liability in Premises Liability Cases